poolpOrg/nooSMTPD/README.md

     ln -s /usr/sbin/smtpctl newaliases

-The OpenSMTPD project leaves it up to the package maintainers to setup the links in their packages as it is very hard for us to accomodate all systems with the prefered method in a clean way.
+The nooSMTPD project leaves it up to the package maintainers to setup the links in their packages as it is very hard for us to accomodate all systems with the prefered method in a clean way.